zojize/527-presentation/slides.md

 - slower and more resource-constrained than local
 - timing-related race conditions, more likely to surface as real, intermittent failures
-- inconsistent nature of the CI environment makes difficult to reproduce and debug -->
+- inconsistent nature of the CI environment makes difficult to reproduce and debug
+- also runtime is important, E2E test often run in terms of seconds or minutes, making it difficult to just run a test for thousands of times to catch flakes
+-->

 ---